gbadev-org/tonc/content/video.md

 Tiled backgrounds work completely different.
 First, you store 8x8 pixel <dfn>tile</dfn>s in one part of video memory.
 Then, in another part, you build up a tile-map, which contains indices that tells the GBA which tiles go into the image you see on the screen.
 To build a screen you'd only need a 30x20 map of numbers and the hardware takes care of drawing the tiles that these numbers point to.
 This way, you *can* update an entire screen each frame.
 There are very few games that do not rely on this graphics type.

 Finally, we have sprites.
-Sprites are small (8x8 to 64x64 pixels) graphical objects that can be transformed independently from each other and can be used in conjunction with either bitmap or background types.
+Sprites are small (8x8 to 64x64 pixels) graphical objects that can be transformed independently from each other and can be used in conjunction with either bitmap or tilemap background types.

 :::tip Prefer tile modes over bitmap modes